16 Best 1970s Movies on Netflix (April 2024)

 While he treats her as his wife, he doesn’t marry her.
 Then, years later, he marries Sumita, a woman half his age, and brings her home.
 However, upon finding out that Sumita has a lover named Shekhar, Kumar Bahadur plots an end for the lovebirds, assisted by Madhuri, who is secretly jealous of Sumita.
 The stellar cast includes Raaj Kumar as Raja Kumar Bahadur, Hema Malini as Saudamani aka Madhuri, Rakhee Gulzar as Sumita, Vinod Mehra as Shekhar, Ajit, D. K. Sapru, and Asit Sen. You can watch the movie here.

-1. The Conversation (1974)
+1. The Sting (1973)

-Read More: Best Movies of the 1990s
+Read More: Best 1980s Movies on Netflix

 SPONSORED LINKS